PMdevelopltu/mathexercises/README.md

 What's new:

--Redesigned menu;
+- Redesigned menu;

--Added menu bar to the main window.
+- Added menu bar to the main window.

 Update 31/05/2021